Wiki · Concept · Last reviewed June 23, 2026

 Automation Bias

-Automation bias is the tendency to over-rely on outputs from automated systems or AI decision aids, causing people to miss errors, accept flawed recommendations, or treat machine output as more authoritative than the evidence supports.
+Automation bias is the tendency to over-rely on outputs from automated systems or AI decision aids, causing people to miss errors, accept flawed recommendations, stop searching for independent evidence, or treat machine output as more authoritative than the situation supports.

 Definition

 Automation bias describes a human-machine failure mode: a person defers to an automated recommendation, alert, score, classification, route, summary, or generated answer even when other evidence should lead them to question it.
+The system output becomes the default frame for judgment.
 In AI systems, the bias can appear when a clinician accepts a diagnostic suggestion, a recruiter follows a ranking, a moderator trusts a classifier, a lawyer relies on a generated citation, or a worker approves an agent's plan without meaningful review.

 The concept comes from human factors research on automation use, misuse, disuse, and abuse.
 It is not the same as algorithmic bias.
 Algorithmic bias concerns systematic skew in the system or its institutional use.
 Automation bias concerns the human tendency to over-trust the system's output.
 In practice, the two can compound: a biased model can produce a flawed recommendation, and automation bias can carry that flaw into a consequential decision.